swaroopar/inprogress-engineer/docs/java/jpa-transactions.md

 This proxy bean then first starts the transaction and then calls the real bean.

 :::danger calling annotated classes directly
-If a class is directly instantiated and called then the proxy class is not used and thereby the transaction is not managed.
+If a class is directly instantiated and called then the proxy class isn't used and thereby the transaction isn't managed.
 :::

 ## Locking